 The highest quality market analyses are compiled for industry subscribers and tend to be quite expensive, and are not available to an educational audience.
 Some trade publications (see Trade Magazines tab) offer subscription-based pricing products to individuals and companies.
 Otherwise, students must gather pricing information piecemeal from various publications and web searches.
 See the Web Resources tab for a selection of potentially helpful sites.

 You can search in Business Source Complete (see box to right) for current news reports about commodity chemical markets and pricing, but it's hit or miss.

 Trade publications report the news from the industry.
 Articles are not peer reviewed.

 The links in this section are to the home pages of these publications; direct access to most content requires a personal subscription.
-Some full text can be found via Business Source Complete, where noted in the descriptions.
+Some full text can be found via Business Source Complete or other aggregator databases, where noted in the descriptions.
 The Library maintains print subscriptions to most of these titles: click the PRINT ISSUES link to go to the Catalog entry.